The Safest and Most Dangerous Places in Smith Homes, Greensboro, NC: Crime Maps and Statistics

 Is Smith Homes, Greensboro, NC Safe?

-The D grade indicates that the rate of crime is higher than that of the average US neighborhood.
-Smith Homes ranks in the 20th percentile for safety, meaning it is safer than 20% of neighborhoods but less safe than 80%.
-This analysis applies only to Smith Homes's official city boundaries.
+The D overall grade blends the violent, property, and other grades shown above into one measure, set against the average US neighborhood, where Smith Homes's combined rate is higher than the norm.
+Smith Homes sits in the 20th percentile, ahead of 20% of neighborhoods and behind 80%.
+The grade covers only Smith Homes's official city boundaries.
 See the table below for nearby neighborhoods.

-The crime rate in Smith Homes is 58.90 per 1,000 residents in the typical year.
-Smith Homes Residents generally consider the north part of the neighborhood to be the safest.
-Your chance of being a victim of crime in Smith Homes varies by area - ranging from 1 in 13 in the south areas to 1 in 21 in the north.
+The overall crime rate in Smith Homes is 58.90 per 1,000 residents in a typical year.
+Residents generally consider the north part of the neighborhood the safest.
+Your chance of being a victim ranges from 1 in 13 in the south areas to 1 in 21 in the north.

-When looking at total crime counts (rather than per capita rates), the north parts of Smith Homes, Greensboro, NC see the most incidents - about 30 per year.
-In contrast, the south part of the neighborhood has the fewest, with approximately 3 crimes annually.
+Counting total incidents instead of per-capita rates, the north parts of Smith Homes, Greensboro, NC report the most crime, about 30 cases per year.
+The south part reports the fewest, around 3 per year.

 The Cost of Crime™ in Smith Homes, Greensboro, NC

-The total projected cost of crime in Smith Homes for 2025 is $3,037,722.
-This translates to approximately $1,022 per resident and $2,722 per household.
-On average, crime-related costs account for 6.1% of the median household income in Smith Homes.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Smith Homes for 2025 is $3,037,722, about $1,022 per resident and $2,722 per household.
+That equals 6.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 51.0%